flynn/flynn/website/source/docs/development.html.md

 `/vagrant` to `$GOPATH/src/github.com/flynn/flynn`.

-If you don't have a specific issue you are trying to fix, but are interested in contributing to the project, you should start by looking at Github issues labelled [easy](https://github.com/flynn/flynn/labels/easy).
+If you don't have a specific issue you are trying to fix, but are interested in contributing to the project, you should start by looking at GitHub issues labelled [easy](https://github.com/flynn/flynn/labels/easy).

 ## Building Flynn